 If you’ve been a part of the SLP Now community for a while, you’ve probably heard me talk about the importance of meaningful, contextualized intervention once or twice. 😂

 It’s part of why I’m such a fan of literacy-based therapy — and when you can pull materials from the curriculum, even better!

-This week we’re going to tackle therapy plans for a later elementary learners, and we’re going to do that with a group of hypothetical sixth graders who are working on answering questions, defining multiple meaning words, and summarizing texts.
+This week we’re going to tackle therapy plans for later elementary learners, and we’re going to do that with a group of hypothetical sixth graders who are working on answering questions, defining multiple meaning words, and summarizing texts.

 Once we get the hang of these curriculum-based strategies, it becomes easier and easier to find ways to connect to the curriculum because it is so contextualized.
 You can pull pretty much any texts from the classroom and provide support in or outside of the classroom. 😍